Menu

 • After a terror attack in Pahalgam, Jammu and Kashmir, on 22 April 2025, that killed 26 civilians, the Indian Armed Forces launched Operation Sindoor.

-A press briefing regarding 'Operation Sindoor' by Col. Sofiya Qureshi of the Indian Army, Foreign Secretary Vikram Misri, and Wing Commander Vyomika Singh of the Indian Air Force
+A press briefing on 'Operation Sindoor' by Col. Sofiya Qureshi of the Indian Army, Foreign Secretary Vikram Misri, and Wing Commander Vyomika Singh of the Indian Air Force

-A press briefing regarding ‘Operation Sindoor’ by Col. Sofiya Qureshi of the Indian Army, Foreign Secretary Vikram Misri, and Wing Commander Vyomika Singh of the Indian Air Force
+A press briefing on ‘Operation Sindoor’ by Col. Sofiya Qureshi of the Indian Army, Foreign Secretary Vikram Misri, and Wing Commander Vyomika Singh of the Indian Air Force

 • This operation was a joint military effort against terrorist camps and military targets in Pakistan.